tda-homcloud/homcloud-website/source/how-to-install.en.html.markdown

     python3.6 -m pip install --user scikit-learn

-Please note that you should reinstall scikit-learn if python is majorly upgraded since scikit-learn is installed under the version-dependent directory.
+Please note that you should reinstall scikit-learn if python is major upgraded since scikit-learn is installed under the version-dependent directory.

 ### 4. [Download](index.html#download) latest HomCloud and install

-Download the file `homcloud-base-x.y.z.tar.gz`. x, y, z depened on the version.
+Download the file `homcloud-base-x.y.z.tar.gz`. x, y, z depend on the version.

 Go to the downloaded directory, and type as follows: